Skip to content Skip to footer

 3. Is It Safe For Me To Walk On My Sprained Ankle?

-Yes, and it’s actually recommended!
-The RICE Method says to rest and ice your sprained ankle and elevate it above the level of your heart.
-All these steps are meant to help with blood flow and relieve some of the pain that you might be feeling in your ankle.
-These steps are all important, so do not ignore them!
+Yes and it’s actually recommended!
+The RICE Method says to rest and ice your sprained ankle with an ice pack and elevate it above the level of your heart All these steps are meant to help with blood flow and accelerate the healing process that you might be feeling in your ankle These steps are all important so do not ignore them!

 4. My Sprained Ankle Feels Better.
 Can I Walk On It Now?

-If there’s pain and throbbing in your ankle, then you should not walk on it yet.
-You need to make sure that your ankle is fully recovered before you go walking on it again.
-If the pain and swelling are gone, then you’re good to start moving around and walking on your sprained ankle again.
+If there’s pain and throbbing in your ankle then you should not walk on it yet You need to make sure that your ankle is fully recovered before you go walking on it again If the pain and swelling are gone then you’re good to start moving around and walking on your sprained ankle again To assist in the healing process you can apply an ice pack to reduce soreness and an ace bandage to improve blood flow and prevent numbness If the pain is persistent you may want to consult a physiotherapist or health professional for advice on taking analgesics such as ibuprofen or naproxen.

 Conclusion

-If you’ve sprained your ankle, then all you can do is wait it out and let your body heal itself.
-However, for serious cases, you need immediate medical care.
-You cannot help speed up the recovery process, but you can take away the pain that is associated with the swelling of your ankle with the RICE method.
+If you’ve sprained your ankle then all you can do is wait it out and let your body heal itself However for serious cases you need immediate medical care You cannot help speed up the healing process but you can take away the pain that is associated with the swelling of your ankle with the RICE treatment.